Trichet sees systemic threat, wants Europe banks funded

 Overnight deposits at the 17-country bloc's central bank shot up to 269 billion euros on Tuesday, the highest since June 2010, indicating eroding trust between banks.

-The leaders of Germany and France gave investors hope on Sunday night by promising a plan soon to recapitalize Europe's banks.
+The leaders of Germany and France gave investors hope on Sunday night by promising a plan soon to recapitalise Europe's banks.

 However, investors remain cautious due to the lack of detail about the plan, and the risk that a solution may be derailed by an event such as political deadlock in Slovakia, the one euro country that has yet to approve the EFSF expansion.

-"The banking sector in Europe needs recapitalization, that is part of our message," Trichet said.
+"The banking sector in Europe needs recapitalisation, that is part of our message," Trichet said.

 "Decisions have to be taken and taken very rapidly, I expect this decision to be taken as rapidly as possible."